 - (1) The department will have an HTCP technician, or ACT working under a certified technician, perform QV sampling and testing.
 Department verification testing personnel must meet the same certification level requirements specified in B.2 for contractor testing personnel for each test result being verified.
 The department will notify the contractor before sampling so the contractor can observe QV sampling. - (2) The department will conduct QV tests of each base aggregate size, source or classification, and type during placement conforming to the following: - 1.
-One non-random test on the first day of placement. - 2.
+Perform one stockpile test from each source prior to placement. - 2.
 At least one random test per 30,000 tons, or fraction of 30,000 tons, placed. - (3) The department will sample randomly, at locations independent of the contractor's QC work, collecting one sample at each QV location.
-The department will collect QV samples after the material has been bladed, mixed, and shaped but before compacting; except, for 3-inch aggregates, the department will collect samples from the stockpile at load-out.
-The department will split each sample, test half for QV, and retain half. - (4) The department will conduct QV tests in a separate laboratory and with separate equipment from the contractor's QC tests.
+The department will collect QV samples after the material has been bladed, mixed, and shaped but before compacting; except, for 3-inch aggregates or for a lift thickness of 3-inch or less, the department will collect samples at load-out.
+The department will split each sample, test half for QV, and retain half

+- (4) The department will conduct QV tests in a separate laboratory and with separate equipment from the contractor's QC tests.
 The department will use the same methods specified for QC testing. - (5) The department will assess QV results by comparing to the appropriate specification limits.
 If QV test results conform to the specification, the department will take no further action.
 If QV test results are nonconforming, add the QV to the QC test results as if it were an additional QC test.